- My LS

-The SRA has also updated its guidance for solicitors who practice in this area following our discussions with them.
+The SRA has also updated its guidance for solicitors who practise in this area following our discussions with them.

 In addition to following the SRA’s guidance, we suggest putting your operating arrangements on your website, so that potential customers will know what to expect when they enquire.